HarshKumar5822/CODSOFT/README.md

 Run the script in a Python environment.
 Enter the desired password length (minimum 4).
 The generated password will be displayed.

+## TASK_4

+Rock, Paper, Scissors Game
+This is a simple Rock, Paper, Scissors game written in Python.
+You can play against the computer and keep track of the score.

+### How to Play

+Run the script.
+Choose rock, paper, or scissors when prompted.
+The computer will randomly pick one of the three options.
+The winner is decided based on the rules:
+Rock beats Scissors
+Scissors beats Paper
+Paper beats Rock
+If both choices are the same, it's a tie.
+Your score and the computer's score are updated after each round.
+To quit, type 'q' when asked for input.

+### Requirements

+Python 3.x
+No additional libraries needed (uses only the built-in random module).